oblivia-simplex/Narrativity/2_AAA_Editorial.md

 produced these critiques have pushed experimental narrative writers to the boundary where form collapses into experience.
 The searching re-examination of narrative premises becomes part of the practice.
-(Roy)\]\]
+(Roy)]\]

-## Excerpts from \"Paragraphs Blowing On A Line,\" by Gail Scott
+## Excerpts from "Paragraphs Blowing On A Line,\" by Gail Scott

 ### Entry 11:

 She sees the present as a great tear, a great rip in the surface of
-things: the gap of which is at first impossible for her to move across (*\...does not thinking seek forever to clamp a dressing over the gaping and violent wound of the impossibility of thought\...[^cr4] It is awareness of this that makes linear narrative impossible.
-A virtually tragic awareness, for the writing \"I,\" which modernists began to \"deconstruct\" as they recognized that gap (accepted to give up power) has, in her case, been \"deconstructed\" a priori by social conditions.
-She is not only split between the self and the \"real\", but also within the self\...[^cr3]
+things: the gap of which is at first impossible for her to move across (*...does not thinking seek forever to clamp a dressing over the gaping and violent wound of the impossibility of thought...[^2_AAA_Editorial_cr4] It is awareness of this that makes linear narrative impossible.
+A virtually tragic awareness, for the writing "I,\" which modernists began to \"deconstruct\" as they recognized that gap (accepted to give up power) has, in her case, been "deconstructed\" a priori by social conditions.
+She is not only split between the self and the "real\", but also within the self...[^2_AAA_Editorial_cr3]

-So the question becomes how to write across the almost \... hysterical \... overdetermination of her gaps\...
+So the question becomes how to write across the almost ... hysterical ... overdetermination of her gaps\...

-Maybe my resistance to the narrative conventions of the novel have to do with what I think of as its Protestant qualities: its earnest representation of the \"real,\" its greed for action, its preference for the concrete over the philosophical.
+Maybe my resistance to the narrative conventions of the novel have to do with what I think of as its Protestant qualities: its earnest representation of the "real,\" its greed for action, its preference for the concrete over the philosophical.

-A compromise might be possible: structuring the story by means of the fluctuations in her \... (dare I?) hysterical voice.
-The use of the voice invoking a poetic meaning in excess of the sentence\....
+A compromise might be possible: structuring the story by means of the fluctuations in her ... (dare I?) hysterical voice.
+The use of the voice invoking a poetic meaning in excess of the sentence....

 Blows: violent and unusual interruptions in her narrative texture-which texture the writing is hopefully starting to discover.
-More and more I intuit that it has to do with starting from a negative point: a crushed ego that doesn\'t see its boundaries.
+More and more I intuit that it has to do with starting from a negative point: a crushed ego that doesn't see its boundaries.

 ### Entry 25

-During this whole process I have been caught between the need to accomplish this thing, which is both to posit some new kind of subject and to have the sense of being a subject myself; and yet to resist repeating, by creating a \"feminist narrative,\" what Barthes calls \... the staging of a new \"father,\" a new hierarchy of acceptable concepts. (*Every narrative (every unveiling of the truth) is a staging of the \... father.*) Maybe what my heroine discovers in trying to write her novel is only that the novel doesn\'t suit the (diffuse?) women\'s way of seeing things.
-Where there is closure (firm conclusions) in \"straight writing\" there are spaces, questions in hers.
+During this whole process I have been caught between the need to accomplish this thing, which is both to posit some new kind of subject and to have the sense of being a subject myself; and yet to resist repeating, by creating a "feminist narrative,\" what Barthes calls ... the staging of a new \"father,\" a new hierarchy of acceptable concepts. (*Every narrative (every unveiling of the truth) is a staging of the ... father.*) Maybe what my heroine discovers in trying to write her novel is only that the novel doesn't suit the (diffuse?) women's way of seeing things.
+Where there is closure (firm conclusions) in "straight writing\" there are spaces, questions in hers.
 Even her anecdotes point to other possible representations, leave themselves open for reader intervention.

-Still, given that my firm and conscious intention has been to counter (patriarchal) ideology in this process, the poststructuralist recipe for taking apart everything from the sentence to the author won\'t entirely do.
+Still, given that my firm and conscious intention has been to counter (patriarchal) ideology in this process, the poststructuralist recipe for taking apart everything from the sentence to the author won't entirely do.
 Presumably I have to at least propose some other
 direction: language slips all around us.
-One\'s response to that is a question of the relationship between writing (what it comprises of consciousness) and body.
+One's response to that is a question of the relationship between writing (what it comprises of consciousness) and body.
 Again to quote Barthes: *The text needs its shadow.
 This shadow is a* bit *of ideology, a* bit *of representation, a* bit *of subject: ghosts, pockets, traces, necessary clouds.
 Subversion must produce its own chiaroscuro.*

-\[\[It is generally true that reviews of experimental narrative do not have a critical vocabulary for what the writer is doing.
-The goal seems to be attaching a label to the content without \"giving it away\".
+[\[It is generally true that reviews of experimental narrative do not have a critical vocabulary for what the writer is doing.
+The goal seems to be attaching a label to the content without "giving it away".
 Narrative practice, as a field of critical inquiry, is in a practically fetal state.
 Theory borrowed from poetics is not adequate for describing or investigating how narratives work, what is at stake in narrative, the social field narratives both operate within and set